 This post contains affiliate links at no cost to you.
 Thank you for your support.
 If you have any questions, please read my disclosure policy here.

 One of my goals is to provide you with adorable (and easy) crafts that can be made on a busy mom’s schedule.
 And I know you’re going to LOVE this one.

 Instructions on Assembling the Bunnies

-The first thing you’ll want to do is get the URL for this Cricut pattern in our members only resource library (and if you don’t have a die cutting machine, don’t worry, the PDFs are also available for you to print and use as well).
+The first thing you’ll want to do is grab the SVG for this design (and if you don’t have a die cutting machine, don’t worry, the PDFs are also available for you to print and use as well).

 Allow the machine to cut the white cardstock for the bunny’s bodies, the black cardstock for the eyes and nose, and the pink cardstock for the bunny’s ears and the tip of their noses.

 Once all the pieces are cut, carefully remove them and place them in their own groups.

 You’ll want to make sure the bunny’s floppy ear is on the left-hand side.
 Once this is ready, you’ll glue a piece of black cardstock to the back of your bunny’s head (as shown).